polyaxon/polyaxon/templates/index.md

 This documentation start with quick start example, and then walks through the steps required to install and configure a complete Polyaxon deployment either in the cloud or on your own infrastructure.

-Kubernetes and the Polyaxon Helm chart provides sensible defaults for an initial deployment.
+Kubernetes and the Polyaxon Helm chart provide sensible defaults for an initial deployment.

-To get started, go to [Quick start with Polyaxon](quick_start) to start your first experiments.
+To get started, go to [quick start with Polyaxon](quick_start) to start your first experiments.

-To setup a Polyaxon deployment, go to [Installation requirements and setup](installation/introduction).
+To setup a Polyaxon deployment, go to [installation requirements and setup](installation/introduction).

-Once you have a Polyaxon deployment, you can learn how to organize your [experimentation workflow](experimentation/concepts).
+Once you have a Polyaxon deployment, you can check polyaxon architecture and learn how to organize your [experimentation workflow](experimentation/concepts).

 ## Management